• Skip to main content

 Do I have to cook the meat beforehand

 Yes, you do.
-This allows all the flavours of the filling mixture to really develop and you can season it to your taste before stuffing the peppers.
+This allows all the flavours of the filling mixture to fully develop and you can season it to your taste before stuffing the peppers.
 So you'll know your peppers will be delicious!

 How to prepare the peppers